-In an age when content is king, brands are furiously trying to pump out new kinds of content almost on a daily basis.
-Every day, something new grabs the world’s attention and content marketing teams scramble to create something quirky around it, in an effort to stay on top of trends.
+In an age when content is king, brands are furiously trying to pump out new kinds of content almost daily.
+Every day, something new grabs the world’s attention, and content marketing teams scramble to create something quirky around it to stay on top of trends.

-It’s about taking an inventory and methodically analyzing all the indexable content (content that can be discovered and ranked by search engines) on your digital properties, be it your website, landing pages, blog, social media pages, ad campaigns, emails, videos, FAQs and more.
+It’s about taking an inventory and methodically analyzing all the indexable content (content that can be discovered and ranked by search engines) on your digital properties.
+This can be on your website, landing pages, blog, social media pages, ad campaigns, emails, videos, FAQs and more.
 It is a qualitative evaluation of your content strategy measured against your business KPIs.
 Think SWOT analysis, but for your content.

 When done in the right manner, an effective content audit will help you answer the following questions regarding your content pieces:

 - Which topics/themes are resonating the most with your audience?

 - Which posts performed the best and truly struck a chord?

 - Which posts did not get any kind of traction?

 Why Do You Need a Content Audit?